fly-apps/safe-ecto-migrations/README.md

 ## Adding an index

-Creating an index will block both reads and writes in Postgres.
+Creating an index will [block writes](https://www.postgresql.org/docs/8.2/sql-createindex.html) to the table in Postgres.

-MySQL is concurrent by default since 5.6 unless using `SPATIAL` or `FULLTEXT` indexes (which then it [blocks reads and writes](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html#online-ddl-index-syntax-notes)).
+MySQL is concurrent by default since [5.6](https://downloads.mysql.com/docs/mysql-5.6-relnotes-en.pdf) unless using `SPATIAL` or `FULLTEXT` indexes, which then it [blocks reads and writes](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html#online-ddl-index-syntax-notes).

 **BAD ❌**